aitesam961/Red-Crab/README.md

 5. Open a Pull Request

 ## Acknowledgements
+This project is created to serve the Open Hardware Community in terms of Analog Controller Design using discrete components.
+Unfortunately, there isn't much of open source projects in terms of Flexible and Modular PID controller Design area.
+Thye crater hopes it helps someone

 ## License
 This Project is designed under General Public License V3.0 See `LICENSE.txt` for more information.